iheid-library/iheiddown/README.md

     -   [Feedback](#feedback)

-`{iheiddown}` is a package that provides templates for writing documents in styles consistent with the Graduate Institute of International and Development Studies in Geneva/ Institut de Hautes Etudes Internationales et du Developpement (IHEID) in (R) markdown.
+`{iheiddown}` is a package that provides templates for writing documents in styles consistent with the Geneva Graduate Institute/ Institut de Hautes Etudes Internationales et du Developpement (IHEID) in (R) markdown.

 The main use case for `{iheiddown}` is for writing a **Masters or PhD Dissertation at IHEID**, as it offers a user-friendly, simple, and